janbe30/hello-world/README.md

 Hello World Ideas

 Hi there!
-I am Web Designer transitioning (or attempting to) to Front-end Development.
+I am Front-end Web Development.
-I love music, travelling, all kinds of food and beer!
+I love music, travelling, dogs, all kinds of food and a good old-fashioned!